ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/00-introduction.md

 This lets us represent _hierarchical_ relationships, and it also helps when we want fast access to values that are important in some way.

 Trees appear in many settings.
-We can use them to represent mathematical expressions and the syntax of computer programs (using expression trees, see @sec:differentiating-between-internal-nodes-and-leaves).
+We can use them to represent mathematical expressions and the syntax of computer programs.
 We can also use them to model file systems, where folders contain files and other folders.
 Later in this chapter we will see another important use: [heaps]{.term}, which organise data so that we can quickly find and remove the element with highest priority.